French submarine Henri Poincaré

 Henri Poincaré was a French Navy Redoutable-class submarine of the M6 series commissioned in 1931.
 She participated in World War II, first on the side of the Allies from 1939 to June 1940, then in the navy of Vichy France until she was scuttled at Toulon in November 1942.
-The Italians seized her, refloated her, and renamed her FR 118, then scuttled her in September 1943.
+The Italians refloated Henri Poincaré in June 1943 and renamed her FR 118, then scuttled her in September 1943.
 The Germans later scrapped her wreck.

 Characteristics

 Henri Poincaré was part of a fairly homogeneous series of 31 deep-sea patrol submarines also called "1,500-tonners" because of their displacement.
 All entered service between 1931 and 1939.

 The Redoutable-class submarines were 92.3 m long and 8.1 m in beam and had a draft of 4.4 m.
 They could dive to a depth of 80 m.
 They displaced 1,572 t on the surface and 2,082 t underwater.
 Propelled on the surface by two diesel engines producing a combined 6,000 hp, they had a maximum speed of 18.6 kn.
 When submerged, their two electric motors produced a combined 2,250 hp and allowed them to reach 10 kn.
 Also called “deep-cruising submarines”, their range on the surface was 10,000 nmi at 10 kn.
 Underwater, they could travel 100 nmi at 5 kn.